meteor/meteor/content/deployment.md

 <h3 id="mup">Meteor Up</h3>

-[Meteor Up](http://meteor-up.com), often referred to as "mup", is a third-party open-source tool that can be used to deploy Meteor application to any online server over SSH.
-It handles some of the essential deployment requirements, but you will still need to do a lot of work to get your load balancing and version updates working smoothly.
+[Meteor Up](https://meteor-up.com), often referred to as "mup", is a third-party, open-source tool that can be used to deploy Meteor applications to any online server over SSH.
 It's essentially a way to automate the manual steps of using `meteor build` and putting that bundle on your server.
+It also handles setting up the servers, including installing any dependencies, and setting up load balancing and SSL.
+Although it takes care of many of the details, it can be more work than using a hosting provider.

 You can obtain a server running Ubuntu or Debian from many generic hosting providers and Meteor Up can SSH into your server with the keys you provide in the config.
-You can also [watch this video](https://www.youtube.com/watch?v=WLGdXtZMmiI) for a more complete walkthrough on how to do it.
+You can get started with the [tutorial](https://meteor-up.com/getting-started.html).

+One of its plugins, [mup-aws-beanstalk](https://github.com/zodern/mup-aws-beanstalk/) deploys Meteor Apps to [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) instead of a server.
+It supports autoscaling, load balancing, and zero downtime deploys while taking care of many of the challenges with using Meteor and Elastic Beanstalk.

 <h3 id="docker">Docker</h3>